behzadam/sdui/README.md

 # SDUI: Server-Driven UI with Conditional Form Builder

 A React & Next.js project demonstrating the implementation of Server-Driven UI with a dynamic form builder based on a JSON configuration file.
-[What is Server-Driven UI?](https://www.judo.app/blog/server-driven-ui)
+[What is Server-Driven UI?](https://www.judo.app/blog/server-driven-ui) | [Watch this video (in Persian)](https://youtu.be/D7nj1oK3YwQ?si=4ZQVo_6puffjGRhz)

 ## Features